MolSSI-Education/molssi-education.github.io/cookiecutter-fix.md

 # April 2020 CookieCutter Fix

 There has been a change recently in the URL for Miniconda which will cause all builds using the MolSSI CookieCutter to fail.
+You can see more discussion of this on the [GitHub issue](https://github.com/MolSSI/cookiecutter-cms/issues/103).

 ## The Problem